SanjeevStephan/DigitalSpace/MySoftwares-A-Z.md

       convert your Java JAR files into Windows-native EXE executables.
 ## M
 * <a href="">Mozilla Firefox</a>
+* <a href="https://dev.mysql.com/downloads/mysql/">MySQL Community Server 8.0.20</a>
+* <a href="https://ems-mysql-manager-lite.software.informer.com/5.1/">EMS SQL Manager Lite for MySQL</a>

+      EMS SQL Manager Lite for MySQL is an excellent freeware graphical tool for MySQL Server administration.
 ## N
 * <a href="https://notepad-plus-plus.org/downloads/">Notepad++</a>
 * <a href="https://www.naturalreaders.com/software.html">NaturalReader</a>